-In February of last year, an Austin city cop shot and killed an unarmed, naked black teenager, who was behaving erratically and refused to comply with the officer’s requests.
+In February of 2016, an Austin city cop shot and killed an unarmed, naked Black teenager, who was behaving erratically and refused to comply with the officer’s requests.
 The officer who shot the teen faced no charges after his acquittal by a grand jury.
-Then, last June, dashcam video was released which showed a 2015 incident in which a police officer manhandled a cuffed black woman, and told her that white people feared blacks because of their “violent tendencies.”
-Austin police officers were also accused of using excessive force on a group of black and Hispanic tourists; in the video of that beating, one of the tourists asks an officer, “What did I do?”
+Then, that June, dash cam video was released which showed a 2015 incident in which a police officer manhandled a cuffed Black woman, and told her that white people feared Black people because of their “violent tendencies.”
+Austin police officers were also accused of using excessive force on a group of Black and Hispanic tourists; in the video of that beating, one of the tourists asks an officer, “What did I do?”

 But Adler didn’t need massive protests to realize that change was needed in Texas’ most progressive city, which has a population of nearly a million people.
 By the end of 2016, he had commissioned a “Task Force on Institutional Racism and Systemic Inequalities,” led by Huston-Tillotson University President Colette Pierce Burnette and Austin Schools Superintendent Paul Cruz, and including 200 community members.

 Adler was not interested in a rundown of statistics.
 He wanted a delineation of the systemic factors causing racial and economic inequity in Austin; he wanted the city to see that it was up against decades of socioeconomic disparity and embroiled racism.